The Best 4 Days In London Itinerary

 To supplement the lack of metro at night, there are night buses – but they come with the same problems of the day ones.

-My tip is to use London Underground to move around during the day, and opt for Uber when the metro shuts.
+My tip is to use London Underground to move around during the day, and opt for Uber when the subway shuts.

 Luggage storage in London